Region: South Island wide

 When Myles and Grant met Sean, Laing Properties employed 15 staff (of which only 3 were builders) and had little construction work on the books coming off a 77% drop in construction sales though the recession in 2008-2009.

 Grant and Myles were forced to relook at their insurance as their broker of 20 years was retiring.
-In August 2010 an insurance broker walks into the office who would be best described as a likeable bloke (“a good bastard, more to the point” according to Grant) who seemed to know what he was talking about and they took a chance on him.
+In August 2010 an insurance broker walks into the office who would be best described as a likeable bloke who seemed to know what he was talking about, and they took a chance on him.

 It wasn’t long before Sean had to deliver on what he had promised.
 Only a month after appointing Sean, the company was faced with the first Christchurch earthquake.
 With a renewal date marked for 1st October, Sean had planned to negotiate new policies, but the earthquake shut the market down and he was left to manage the fallout and tweak policies where and when he could.
 According to Grant he performed perfectly.
 “On the night of the first Christchurch earthquake we had a large-scale building in 4 sections in Yaldhurst with a 6-figure progress payment due from the client the following week.
 The earthquake caused so much bewilderment in the construction sector and our client needed assurance that his project was covered.
 Sean immediately made sure it was, going into bat for our company” says Grant.